In association with

 Copyright

-• Can protect for up to 50 years after your death, depending on the type of work.
+• It can protect for up to 50 years after your death, depending on the type of work.

 Helpful hint: Keep records when you create the work.
 Use the copyright symbol ©, the name of the owner and the year the work was created.